The Late Late Toy Show: 2019 edition

-The 2019 edition of the Toy Show aired 29 November 2019, marking the 11th hosted by Tubridy and the 44th edition overall.
+The 2019 edition was broadcast on 29 November 2019, marking the 11th hosted by Tubridy and the 44th edition overall.
 For the first time, the programme was simulcast with Irish sign language interpretation on RTÉ News Now.
 Over 90,000 people applied in the first five days for the 150 tickets.
 An official trailer premiered 20 November, while RTÉ One broadcast a three-night retrospective miniseries, The Late Late Toy Show Unwrapped, from 27 November, which chronicled the special's history and featured reunions of children who appeared on past editions.

 The show was themed around the film Frozen, featuring Tubridy dressed as Olaf for the show's opening number.
 Amongst the performers was Anna Kearney who had represented Ireland in the Junior Eurovision Song Contest 2019 two weeks before the Toy Show.
 Highlights of the programme included Tubridy surprising a toy tester with an ill brother with a trip to London, and a young bike rider and his family receiving a surprise from his older sister who flew from Australia to surprise her family on the show.
 Notable guests included golfer Shane Lowry and boxer Katie Taylor.
 A short tribute to the programme's late original host Gay Byrne, who died earlier in the month, was featured at the end of the programme when Tubridy was sat in an armchair with a photo of Byrne next to him on a coffee table, while a young boy performed a rendition of White Christmas.

 The Toy Show was RTÉ's most watched programme of 2019, with 1.7 million people watching over the weekend.
 The average live audience of 1.35 million on the night, 76% of the audience watching television at the time.
-The show was also watched in over a 100 countries outside of Ireland.
+The show was also watched in over 100 countries outside of Ireland.